Public space protection orders

 Sometimes referred to as PSPOs, these orders are designed to prevent individuals or groups of people behaving in a way that has (or is likely to have) a detrimental effect on other people’s quality of life in a locality, including persistent anti-social behaviour.

-Links with existing legislation
+Links with other legislation

 All of our dog control orders have now been replaced with PSPOs.

 All our designated public protection orders, which deal with alcohol consumption in public places have now been replaced with a much broader set of requirements within our area wide PSPO.